Chart Color Schemes

 Nicholls is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Nicholls' dwelling structures, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 66.3% houses and 33.7% other dwellings.
-Home ownership in Nicholls stood at 41.3%, with mortgaged dwellings at 43.7% and rented ones at 14.9%.
-The median monthly mortgage repayment was $2,300, higher than the Australian Capital Territory average of $2,123.
-The median weekly rent in Nicholls was $502, compared to Australian Capital Territory's $462.
-Nationally, Nicholls' mortgage repayments were significantly higher at $2,300 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Nicholls, as per the latest Census data, consisted of 89.6% houses and 10.4% other dwellings such as semi-detached homes, apartments, and others.
+In comparison, the Australian Capital Territory had a composition of 66.3% houses and 33.7% other dwellings.
+Home ownership in Nicholls stood at 41.3%, with mortgaged properties making up 43.7% and rented dwellings accounting for 14.9%.
+The median monthly mortgage repayment in the area was $2,300, surpassing the Australian Capital Territory average of $2,123.
+The median weekly rent figure in Nicholls was recorded at $502, compared to the Australian Capital Territory's $462.
+Nationally, Nicholls' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing